MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/openjdk.md

 ms.date: 07/22/2018
 ---

-# Microsoft's OpenJDK Distribution Preview
+# Xamarin's OpenJDK Distribution Preview

-_This guide describes the steps for switching to the preview release of Microsoft's distribution of the OpenJDK._
+_This guide describes the steps for switching to the preview release of Xamarin's distribution of the OpenJDK._

 ![Preview Feature](~/media/shared/preview.png)